The End? All things new

 The End?
 The end of Evil

 This 22nd post in our series through Revelation studies the message of chapter 18.
-A recording of this will be available on the Shofar Durbanville Youtube channel.
+A recording of this is available on the Shofar Durbanville Youtube channel.

-We make use of metaphors in our daily conversations to bring across rich ideas.
+We use metaphors in our daily conversations to bring across rich ideas.
 We refer to “Wall Street” collectively as the market economy system.
-“Hollywood” is synonymous for the movie industry.
-“Newspapers” rarely refer to printed media, but rather journalism as a whole.
+“Hollywood” is synonymous with the movie industry.
+“Newspapers” rarely refer to printed media but rather journalism as a whole.
 The “Cayman Islands” are synonymous with tax havens.
-In the same way we use words like “The East” or “The West” or “9-11” to bring across collective ideas, and with it the powerful sentiments.
+In the same way, we use words like “The East”, “The West”, or “9-11” to bring across collective ideas and, with it, powerful sentiments.

 Revelation 18 paints the picture of the destruction of Babylon with a funeral scene.
 In it the Author alludes to the judgments of the pagan cities Sodom and Gomorrah (Genesis 19), ancient Babylon (Is 13:19-21) and Edom (Is 34:11-17).
 John’s vision reveals three reasons for the destruction of Babylon – a warning to all.